CuongDuong2710/learning_smart_contract/senior_track_LearnWeb3DAO/delegate-call attack/README.md

 The important thing to note when using .delegatecall() is that the context the original contract is passed to the target, and all state changes in the target contract reflect on the original contract's state and not on the target contract's state even though the function is being executed on the target contract.

 > 🤔 What happens when the target contract is called from the original contract using the `delegatecall()` method?
+>

-=> It executes the function using the context of the original contract
+> Answer: It executes the function using the context of the original contract

 In Ethereum, a function can be represented as `4 + 32*N` bytes where 4 bytes are for the function selector and the `32*N` bytes are for function arguments.